Frequently Asked Questions

 What services does Nearest Solutions provide?

-We offer a focused set of cybersecurity services: policy and procedure development and auditing, incident response tabletop exercises, vendor cybersecurity reviews, operational risk assessments, cyber liability insurance policy review, technical onboarding and offboarding efficiency, and SOC 2 readiness and audit support (Type I, Type II 12-month, and Type II 3-month accelerated).
+We offer a focused set of cybersecurity services: policy and procedure development and auditing, incident response tabletop exercises, vendor cybersecurity reviews, operational risk assessments, cyber liability insurance policy review, technical onboarding and offboarding efficiency, SOC 2 readiness and audit support (Type I, Type II 12-month, Type II 3-month accelerated, and Rescue), PCI DSS compliance readiness, HIPAA security audit, NCUA cybersecurity compliance, email security audit, and SEC 10-K cyber risk disclosure (Item 106 Regulation S-K).
 Each service is designed to align your IT operations with executive-level accountability.

 What is a tabletop exercise and why does my organization need one?